American Birth Control League: History

 The League was founded by Margaret Sanger in 1921, and incorporated under the laws of New York State on April 5, 1922.
+Frances B. Ackerman served as the first Treasurer.
+Anne Kennedy was the Executive Treasurer.
+Lothrop Stoddard and C. C. Little were among the founding directors.
 Birth Control Leagues had already been formed in a number of larger American cities between 1916 and 1919 due to Sanger's lecture tours and the publication of the Birth Control Review.
-By 1924, the American Birth Control League had 27,500 members, with ten branches maintained in Pennsylvania, Ohio, Indiana, Michigan, Massachusetts, Connecticut, Colorado, and British Columbia.
+By 1924, the American Birth Control League had 27,500 members, with ten branches maintained in Pennsylvania, Ohio, Indiana, Michigan, Massachusetts, Connecticut, Colorado, and the Canadian province of British Columbia.

 In June 1928, Margaret Sanger resigned as president of the American Birth Control League, founding the National Committee on Federal Legislation for Birth Control and splitting the Birth Control Clinical Research Bureau from the League.
+Following this, the presidents of the ABCL were Eleanor Dwight Robertson Jones (1928–1934), Catherine Clement Bangs (1934–1936) and C. C. Little (1936–1939), and one of its vice presidents was Juliet Barrett Rublee.
 In 1939 the two were reconciled and merged to form the Birth Control Federation of America.
 In 1942 the name was changed to Planned Parenthood Federation of America.

 Its headquarters were located at 104 Fifth Avenue, New York City from 1921–1930 and at various offices on Madison Avenue from 1931–1939.
 It was not associated with the National Birth Control League, founded in 1915 by Mary Coffin Ware Dennett, or the later Voluntary Parenthood League.

-The American Birth Control League was also instrumental in regards to African Americans and birth control.